starlake-ai/StarBake/README.md

 7. **TopSellingProfitableProducts:** This table combines the `TopSellingProducts` and `MostProfitableProducts` tables to highlight the products that are not only top sellers but also bring in high profit margins.

-8. **HighValueCustomerPreferences:** This table combines the `HighValueCustomers` and `CustomerProductAffinity` tables to determine the product preferences of high-value customers.

 ```mermaid
 classDiagram
     Customers --|> CustomerLifetimeValue: uses